IanWold/Dovetail/README.md

 | DOVE006 | A segment's input isn't produced by any other segment or the pipeline's own input. |
 | DOVE007 | The segments form a dependency cycle. |
 | DOVE008 | A segment's result is never used, directly or transitively, by the segment producing the pipeline's result. |

-## Requirements

-- The package targets `netstandard2.0`, so it can be referenced from almost any .NET project.
-- The pipeline declaration syntax above (primary constructors, semicolon-bodied classes) needs C# 12 or later — set `<LangVersion>` accordingly if your project targets an older one.

-## Project layout

-- **Dovetail** — the public API (`IPipeline`, `IPipelineSegment`, `SegmentAttribute`) and the source generator, shipped in a single package.
-- **Dovetail.Tests** — xUnit v3 tests, including end-to-end tests that compile generated pipelines and run them.

-## Status

-Dovetail is early.
-The generator and its diagnostics are covered by tests, but the API may still change before a 1.0 release.